Aidan R. Raney, MD, still remembers the first procedure he performed at

 Hoag Heart Valve Center and the James & Pamela Muzzy Endowed Chair

 in Cardiovascular Surgery.
-He wasn’t present during his son’s
+He was present during his son’s first

 on a transcatheter aortic valve replacement (TAVR), an alternative procedure